 “History is performative reenactment.”
 (Amelia Jones)

-Despite the popularity of performances and time-based art, not to mention the archive fever manifested in the excited and at times frustrated audience using their phones to capture the works, there is a lack of knowledge and artist-led discourse around its place in and outside of the art museum or academia.
+Despite the popularity of time-based and ephemeral art, not to mention the archive fever manifested in the excited and at times frustrated audience using phones to capture the works, Project Embodied addresses a lack of knowledge and artist-led discourse around its place in and outside of the art museum and academia.
 Project Embodied thusly aims to activate a field of plural but also antagonistic public spheres with questions and perspectives on how we can document different modalities of art that involves the notion of performativity and participation.

-Project Embodied is an invitation and collective effort to improve the archival practice for performances and time-based works by rethinking them not as ephemeral but that which remains differently.
-It is not merely a collection of documentation but a conversation between the performers and the audiences.
-Each collection item in the form of a writing gives testimony for space and time where the audience learned about the performer, where the performer met with the audience, and where the art was in between.
+Project Embodied is an invitation and collective effort to improve the archival practice of time-sensitive art by rethinking them not as ephemeral but that which remains differently.
+It is not merely a collection of documentation but rather a conversation between the performers and the audiences.
+Each collection item in the form of a writing gives testimony for space and time where the art was in-between the presented works and the audiences.

-Project Embodied commissions writers to archive the experienced performance or time-based work in the form of a writing.
-The writings are added to this online public archive with selected writings published in the art journal The Invisible Archive.
-Writers or artists who are interested in participating can contact Natalie Mik (firstname.lastname@example.org).
+Project Embodied works closely with the writers who are commissioned to archive works in the form of text.
+The writings are added to this online collection with selected writings published in the art journal The Invisible Archive.
+Writers or artists who are interested in participating can contact (email@example.com).